top of page

 Personalisation as Standard, Not a Premium

-In 2026, successful personalised wall art will focus on:
+• In 2026, successful personalised wall art brands will prioritise:

 Growth in Home Focused Wall Art

-Mintel reports that over 60 percent of UK consumers have purchased home décor items in the last 12 months, with wall art being one of the most popular categories.
-In 2026, wall art will increasingly serve dual purposes, blending aesthetics with identity, storytelling and even motivation in home offices and shared spaces.
+According to Mintel, more than 60 percent of UK consumers have purchased home décor items in the past year, with wall art consistently ranking as one of the most popular categories.
+In 2026, personalised wall art will continue to grow as consumers look to personalise living spaces, home offices and shared environments.

 • Custom photography and illustration prints